dtkeppler/100-days-of-code/log.md

 **Today's Progress**: Totally hit a wall...
 I'm having trouble figuring out how to address replacing 4+ consecutive numerals with the approporate code.
 After glancing at Stack Overflow for tips, I realized I can just target substrings for 4/9/40/90/400/900, etc.

 **Takeaways:**  Understand the data you're working with, and what you're trying to do.
-I didn't have a clear idea of what exactly I was trying to change in the string.
+I didn't have a clear idea of what exactly I was trying to change in the string (ie: the 4's and 9's)

 **Link to work:** n/a

-### Day 61: August 19, 2017
+### Day 64: August 22, 2017
 #### Time: 1 hour

 **Today's Progress**: After trying to work with the results as an array, I determined it would be better to work with a string, and just use another switch statement with .replace methods to target the 4/9/40/90/400/900 numerals... probably not the most elegant, but it worked.
 Glad to be done with this one!